Scaling Symmetry and Carrollian Gravity

 We can couple a single real scalar field to the Carroll geometry with two time derivatives as follows

-Any other Lagrangian combination like $\mathcal L=e\phi\tau^\mu\tau^\nu\nabla_\mu\partial_\nu\phi$ is equivalent to these two terms up to total derivatives.
-A generic Carroll invariant action with two time derivatives is then $S=S_1+S_2$.
-A curious question is whether we can make this Carroll invariant action also invariant under local scale symmetry with transformation
+Any other Lagrangian combination like $\mathcal L=e\phi\tau^\mu\tau^\nu\nabla_\mu\partial_\nu\phi$ is equivalent to these terms up to total derivatives.
+A curious question is whether we can make this Carroll invariant action also invariant under local scale symmetry with the transformation \eqref{Weyl} and